How to Forgive Someone Who Has Hurt You — Even When You Don’t Feel Like it

 Remembering a past offense does not mean we didn't forgive.
 At the same time, forgiving someone, will not make you forget the offense.
 Make sense?

-If we forgave people based on our feelings, it would mean that on a good day we forgave them.
-On a bad day, we took it back.
+If we forgave people based on our feelings, it would mean that on a good day we forgave them, but on a bad day, we took it back.
 Doesn't work.

 Forgiveness, in my opinion, is a living, breathing, verb that always requires action.
 Over time, as you continually remind yourself that you've forgiven that person, the offense will eventually be a jaded and faded distant memory, no longer taking control over your feelings.